- The ASLEI program is built as an integrated curriculum with pre-requisites on the majority of courses.

 - An online orientation class is required of all new UNC-DO IT Center student.

-- Online: For the online program, three-quarters of the major and emphasis area coursework is online.
+- For the online program, three-quarters of the major and emphasis area coursework is online.
 However, the one month summer semester (about 27% of the program) is "on ground", currently hosted on the UNC home campus in Greeley, CO.

-- Additionally, the online degree program courses are structured with specific assignment due dates that are offered sequentially with pre-requisites.
+- Online degree program courses are structured with specific assignment due dates that are offered sequentially with pre-requisites.
 This program is not designed as an independent study since much of the learning occurs in the asynchronous interactions with other students and staff members from around the nation.
 However, you will be given the due dates in advance so you can schedule your time accordingly.
 What time of day you do your coursework and required discussions is up to you as long as that work is posted or submitted by the assignment due dates.

 Click for an online course demo: